khanshoaib3/minecraft-access/doc/FEATURES.md

 # Minecraft Access Features

 This page contains details of all the features that are currently in the mod.
+If you have any question about original game functions, please search on the [wiki](https://minecraft.fandom.com/wiki/Special:Search?scope=internal) first before asking for help.
 If you have any suggestion on improvements existing features or about a new feature, you can [join the discord server](https://discord.gg/yQjjsDqWQX) or [post an issue](https://github.com/khanshoaib3/minecraft-access/issues).

 ## Table Of Contents